 The completion of class based tasks as required

 Home Learning activities may be sent out via letter and blog at the end of term or occasionally on a Friday so children can enquire about a new aspect of learning ready for the new term.
-This will be given out in response to the children’s interest and enthusiasm, .
+This will be given out in response to the children’s interest and enthusiasm.
 Your child can be creative in the way they wish to respond to this piece of Home Learning (writing up findings, producing a poster, making a 3D object, etc).
 The Home Learning will always have a time period of at least one week.

 At The Prince of Wales school part of the Home/School agreement is that parents are responsible for helping their child in the completion of the task.

 Likewise teachers are responsible for ensuring that parents know of our expectations and the days on which different activities are given out.
-Teachers will provide information through; newsletters, use of regular blogs, Home learning policy and the parent Information sessions which are at the beginning of each term.
+Teachers will provide information through newsletters, use of regular blogs, Home learning policy and the parent Information sessions which are at the beginning of each term.

 IF YOU HAVE ANY PERSONAL CONCERNS ABOUT THE BEST WAY TO SUPPORT YOUR CHILD AT HOME THEN PLEASE DO NOT HESITATE IN CONTACTING US AT SCHOOL AND WE WILL BE HAPPY TO ASSIST YOU.

 THANK YOU FOR BEING PARTNERS IN YOUR CHILD’S EDUCATION